Data Sovereignty Analysis

 Category Weight Description

-Analytics & Tracking 25% User behavior tracking and analytics services.
+Analytics & Tracking 10% User behavior tracking and analytics services.
 These collect detailed data about user interactions, page views, and often unique identifiers.
+Note: Many EU sites block trackers until consent is given, which may not be detected.

 • Google Analytics, Google Tag Manager